ZaubererMD/Digital-Logic-Sim-Computer/README.md

 - ROM: 8 Instructions (16 Bytes)
 - General Purpose Registers: 4 (4 Bytes)
 - Output-Register: 1 (1 Byte)
-- Output: 3 digit octal display
+- Output: 3 digit decimal display (can be swapped for an octal display)

 RAM and ROM could potentially be expanded, but these dimensions were sufficient for the demo program.
 In fact, the RAM is not used at all by the demo.

 ## How to run
 Load the Component "COMPUTER FIB" and the demo program will start to run.
 You can control the speed of the clock via the two inputs on the left.
-The computed fibonacci series numbers will be displayed on the three 7-segment-displays as octal numbers.
+The computed fibonacci series numbers will be displayed on the three 7-segment-displays.

 ## How to Program the computer
 The computer can be programmed by changing the contents of the ROM.
 Currently, the ROM is contained in the components "ROM FIB 0-3" and "ROM FIB 4-7" which hold the code for the demo program.
 Each ROM component holds 4 Instructions, which have to be read in the order bottom right, top right, bottom left, top left.
 This is due to the how the "Instr Select" components work.
 I may flip this in the future to make it easier to read.